 - Cloud-based data backup services to further ensure the recovery of lost data

-Bank Two: With a board that understands the ransomware threat but has directed the CIO to manage with minimal budget increases, investments in the latest technology are out of reach.
-Instead, IT staff focuses its limited resources on system infrastructure prevention areas (password protection, privileges and rights monitoring, and network segmenting).
-It also conducts a semi-annual employee awareness campaign.
+Financial Institution B: This institution’s board of directors understands the ransomware threat, but has directed the CIO to manage with minimal budget increases.
+Thus, investments in the latest technology are out of reach.
+Instead, IT staff focus their limited resources on system infrastructure prevention areas, including password protection, privileges and rights monitoring and network segmenting.
+They also conduct a semi-annual employee awareness campaign.

 Hear Their Stories as a Ransomware Attack Unfolds

 After a day of gaming, Lowly Hack decides to look for a job as funds are running low.
 Without any real skills or desire to get off the couch, he turns to options on the darknet, where he finds Criminal Organization’s RaaS.
 After paying a small fee, he gains unlimited access to a customizable ransomware kit.
 Lowly Hack will maintain 80 percent of his ransoms in untraceable cryptocurrency collected automatically through the RaaS website, while Criminal Organization will keep the remaining 20 percent.